codeneuro/neurofinder/README.md

 Which will start the server and progressively bundle the static assets.
 You need to specify a mongo database inside `server/config.js`.

-To run in production, bundle the static assets using `npm run bundle` then start the server using `npm run server`.
+To run in production, bundle the static assets using `npm run build` then start the server using `npm run serve`.